Imad Barghouthi: 2021

+2023

+On 23 October 2023, as Israeli forces began a campaign of arresting thousands of Palestinians in the West Bank, Barghouthi was arrested by Israeli military forces who surrounded his family's home.
+He was sentenced by an Israeli court to six months of administrative detention.
+No formal charges have been laid against him.
+According to Scientists for Palestine, Barghouti's colleagues and family were gravely concerned about his health, citing widespread reports of increasingly brutal conditions for Palestinians in Israeli prisons.
+Barghouti's family estimates that he has lost 20-40 kilos under Israeli custody.

 Reactions

 Barghouthi's arrest in late 2014 stirred protests as an infringement of such fundamental human rights such as freedom of speech and freedom of movement from the French Association of Academics for the Respect of International Law in Palestine, the British Committee for the Universities of Palestine, and the US-based Committee of Concerned Scientists.

 Barghouthi's most recent arrest has been interpreted as part of a wider pattern, with the administrative detention of American Palestinian academic Ubai Aboudi, executive director of the Bisan Center for Research and Development in late 2019, and the arrest of Suhail Khoury and Rania Eliaa, a couple who direct classical music cultural associations in East Jerusalem and of writer Ahmad Qatamesh.
 Sahar Francis of Addameer ("Conscience"), a Palestinian Prisoner Support and Human Rights NGO, has claimed that the detention of major Palestinian cultural figures reflects an objective to repress civil society in Palestine, undermine the growth of its soft power by systematically erasing anything east of Jerusalem that expresses symbolically or otherwise a desire for self-determination.

 Barghouthi's arrest in 2016 was the occasion for an international petition protesting his treatment and demanding his immediate release.
 Over 350 academic and professional colleagues signed the petition, among them Freeman Dyson, Professor Emeritus of Physics at the Institute for Advanced Study in Princeton; Fields Medal laureate David Mumford, Professor Emeritus of Mathematics at Brown University; Chandler Davis, Professor Emeritus of Mathematics at the University of Toronto and Noam Chomsky.